 Hamka interpreted that God would replace those who apostatized (out of their religion) with those who converted to Islam out of love for God.
 God appreciates and repays their passion, not unrequited.
 God loves them because they love Him.
 Their faith reaches a high peak because they are attracted to Islam out of love for God, not just because they want to go to heaven and are afraid of going to hell.
-Everything is light for them because their lover, God, gives orders.(Hamka, 1990: I/1773) Here, Hamka's interpretation appears to have the Sufistic scent, namely when he stated that they love God, not because of heaven or fear of hell, as recorded in the poem of al-ʿAdawiyyah.(Hamka, 1990: III/1773) She expressed the idea that divine love transcends all other types of love and is an all-consuming longing for God.
+Everything is light for them because their lover, God, gives orders (Hamka, 1990: I/1773).
+Here, Hamka's interpretation appears to have the Sufistic ‘scent’, namely when he stated that they love God, not because of heaven or fear of hell, as recorded in the poem of al-ʿAdawiyyah (Hamka, 1990: III/1773).
+She expressed the idea that divine love transcends all other types of love and is an all-consuming longing for God.
 Her sincere desire and unwavering love for God are evident in her prayers and writings.
 As she memorably stated, "O God!
 If I worship You for fear of Hell, burn me in Hell; and if I worship You in hope of Paradise, exclude me from Paradise; but if I worship You for Your Own sake, grudge me, not Your everlasting Beauty."
-(Smith, 2001: 113-140)
+(Smith, 2001: 113-140).

-In interpreting love in this verse, Hamka quotes Ahmad's ḥadīth that Abū Dhar al-Ghifārī (a Sufi companion of Muhammad) said, "I was ordered by my beloved friend Muhammad with seven testaments which I must uphold: (1) I was ordered to love poor people and get closer to them…" By understanding that people who embrace Islam reciprocated in love with God, there is no need to be afraid of apostates.
-(Hamka, 1990: III/1775).
+In interpreting love in this verse, Hamka quotes Ahmad's ḥadīth that Abū Dhar al-Ghifārī (a Sufi companion of Muhammad) said, "I was ordered by my beloved friend Muhammad with seven testaments which I must uphold: (1) I was ordered to love poor people and get closer to them…" By understanding that people who embrace Islam reciprocated in love with God, there is no need to be afraid of apostates (Hamka, 1990: III/1775).
 Shihab commented that God's love for His servants is in the sense of His infinite abundance of goodness and grace.
-He further cites the view of notable Sufi figures such as al-Junayd and al- Qushayri that human love for God is multilevel and that love is the basis of the journey to Him.
+He further cites the view of notable Sufi figures such as al-Junayd and al- Qushayri that human love for God is multi-level and that love is the basis of the journey to Him.
 All ranks (maqām) experienced by one who walks towards God are levels of love for Him.
-All maqām can experience destruction except love (maḥabbah).(Shihab, 2017: III/157-160)
+All maqām can experience destruction except love (maḥabbah) (Shihab, 2017: III/157-160).